Your Water and Sewer Fees at Work

 Major Capital Construction Projects at DEP

-In addition to the Citywide projects for improving New York's water supply, DEP is investing heavily in wastewater and harbor water infrastructure projects throughout the five boroughs:
+In addition to the Citywide projects for improving New York’s water supply, DEP is investing heavily in wastewater and harbor water infrastructure projects throughout the five boroughs and watershed: